mrampton/syllabus/queryoptproblems-solutions.md

         Each tuple is a potentially a separate IO to a different heap page.

-        the height is 2, the height is the _path length_ from root node to data node We need to read 3 total leaf pages (186 leaf pages / 80 = 3) So 2 IO to read the root and root's child, 3 for the data (leaf) pages, and 1 IO for each matching tuple.
+        the height is 2, the height is the _path length_ from root node to data node We need to read 3 total leaf pages (182 leaf pages / 80 distinct values = 2.275 rounded up to 3;
+            or 125 tuples/55 tuples per page = 2.27 rounded up to 3)
+        So 2 IO to read the root and root's child, 3 for the data (leaf) pages, and 1 IO for each matching tuple.

         2 + 3 + 125 = 130 IOs